anenadic/2024-03-18-manchester-intermediate-swc/index.md

 {% endif %}

 <p id="coc">
-  <strong>Code of Conduct</strong>
+  <strong>Code of Conduct:</strong>
 Everyone who participates in the workshop is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
-Please get in touch with the workshop contact person in case of any breaches.
+Please get in touch with the workshop contact in case of any incidents.
 </p>

 {% comment %}